tryandromeda/website/static/content/docs/faq.md

 ### Is Andromeda production-ready?

 Andromeda is currently in active development.
 While it implements many core features, it's not yet recommended for production use.
-Check the [roadmap](roadmap) for current status and planned features.

 ### What platforms does Andromeda support?